 The same factors that make these devices ineffective—weak sound and limited range—also make them perfectly safe for use around people.
 We can’t detect the noise and it is not harmful to our ears.

 You should, however, consider the potential effects of ultrasound on your pets.
 Dogs and cats don’t seem to mind the sound, even though they can hear it.
 But if the ultrasound is strong enough for pests to hear, it might frighten or irritate hamsters, gerbils and other small pets—even if only temporarily.

 Without conclusive evidence that ultrasonic and electronic pest repellers work, it’s better to avoid these products and choose pest control methods that have been proven effective, such as traps and baits.

 Traps and baits are different implementations of the same idea.
 Traps are meant to attract pests to the bait and trap them while baits are poisonous and kill the pest after it eats it.

 Simple baits, such as peanut butter, are very attractive to rodents, making these products much more successful than electronic devices.

 You might think one or two pests around the house is a problem you can handle yourself.
 The truth is that seeing one or two pests often signals the presence of a larger infestation.
 It’s important to control pests as quickly and effectively as possible—the best way to do it is to call the professionals at Aptive.

 Protect your home against pests and let the professionals at Aptive Environmental handle infestations of any size.
-Our experts use techniques that are eco-friendly, pet-friendly and convenient to control pests in and around your home.
+Our experts use techniques that are professional, effective and convenient to control pests in and around your home.